munificent/journal/asset/post/2009-05-13-ml-style-pattern-matching-in-c.md

     Print("'" + caption + "', says " + dogs + " hotdogs")).
 ```

-### Default Case
+### A default case

-It's also useful to have a `default`-like case that will always succeed if
+It's also useful to have a `default`-like case that will always succeed if no
-reached:
+other case matches:

 ```csharp
 Pattern.Match(image).